cryptopepy/multicorekeepforce/README.md

 # brutalkeepass
 Brute force tool for Keepass written in Python
+Useful when you cannot convert the database to a format that JTR or Hashcat can use:
 ```
 $ keepass2john recovery.kdbx
 ! recovery.kdbx : File version '40000' is currently not supported!